uwrit/leaf-log-parser/README.md

 # LeafLogParser &middot; [![GitHub license](https://img.shields.io/badge/license-BSD3-blue.svg)](https://github.com/facebook/react/blob/master/LICENSE) ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)
-LeafLogParser is a quick, simple app for copying [Leaf application](https://github.com/uwrit/leaf) log file data to a SQL Server and querying via JSON-based views.
+**LeafLogParser** is a lightweight, simple console app for copying [Leaf application](https://github.com/uwrit/leaf) log file data to a SQL Server and querying via JSON-based views.

 The Leaf API logs a vast amount of useful data on to log files as users use the application.
-These include data on what users are querying, how long queries take, SQL compilation, logins, errors, and security.
-Each log *entry* within a log file is structured as a [JSON](https://www.json.org/) Object of the form:
+These include data on what users are querying, how long queries take, SQL compilation, logins, errors, security, and more.
+Each log entry within a log file is structured as a [JSON](https://www.json.org/) Object of the form:

 ```
 // Example